Merkywater24/Hello-world/README.md

 # Hello-world
-Repository for DAC-299.
+Repository for DAC-299 with Prof. Pflughoeft.
 *Test branch*
-This is my first attempt at git.
+This is my first attempt at github.
 First branch for Hello-World edits.